What differentiates BIO2CHP from the many other waste-to-energy solutions?

 What is the current level of development of the technology?

 To date, we have developed a working prototype which has worked for several hundreds of hours, under real life conditions with 4 different types of biomass residue: grape seeds, olive kernels, peach kernels and almond shells.
-Currently, we are in search of funds and/or project partners to develop a ready-to-market unit.
+Currently, we are building the first pre-commercial pilot to be installed and demonstrated at the facilities of a winery in northern Greece.

 What makes this more convenient than a digester?